ANNarchy/ANNarchy/docs/manual/Connector.rst

     proj.connect_dog(amp_pos=1.0, sigma_pos=0.2, amp_neg=0.3, sigma_neg=0.7, limit=0.001)

-The following figure shows the example of a neuron of coordinates (10, 10) in the postsynaptic population, which is connected through the **gaussian** (left) and **dog** (right) projections to a population of geometry 30*30.
-The X and Y axis denote the coordinates of the presynaptic neurons, while the Z axis is the weight value.
+The following figure shows the example of a neuron of coordinates (10, 10) in the post-synaptic population, which is connected through the **gaussian** (left) and **dog** (right) projections to a population of geometry 30*30.
+The X and Y axis denote the coordinates of the pre-synaptic neurons, while the Z axis is the weight value.

 .. image:: ../_static/gaussiandog.*
     :align: center